-A Jeep Wrangler JK is equally at home on highways as it is off-road, but sometimes the equipment you need may vary.
+A Jeep Wrangler is equally at home on highways as it is off-road, but sometimes the equipment you need may vary.
 Tires are an obvious item that can be adjusted depending on where you’ll be driving your Jeep, but equally important are the gears in your drivetrain.

 What Regearing Means

 "Off-road Jeeps may need more torque for rock crawling"

 Regearing refers to the process of changing your pinion gears and ring gears to a different ratio, which changes the balance of torque and speed.
 Regearing your Jeep is a crucial step in adjusting the size of your tires since improper gearing can result in more stress being transferred to the axle.
 In all likelihood, when you left the lot in your new Jeep, your drivetrain and gearing were set to provide a balance between torque and speed.
 Balance is great, but highway drivers may discover they want a higher top speed, likewise, off-road Jeeps may need more torque for rock crawling.